- Related Links

 - Student Health

-Students studying Music, Theatre and Dance at Taylor experience both breadth and depth in their learning.
+Students studying Theatre & Dance at Taylor experience both breadth and depth in their learning.
 With plenty of vocal and instrumental ensembles, theatre productions and study abroad options to help hone their talents, they take their God-given passions to new levels.

 Perry was in fourth grade when the 2004 film version of The Phantom of the Opera was released.
 She reluctantly went to see it with her mother (she had her heart set on another movie), unaware the experience would redirect her life.

 “I fell in love with musical theatre after seeing the film and had never been so moved by a story or a character before,” Perry said.
 “From that day on, I told everyone I would be an actress.”

 At Taylor, Perry declared a theatre arts major and added a Professional Writing minor.
 Her Christian liberal arts education shaped her into a well-rounded performer and storyteller with versatile skills in front of and behind the curtain.